Surgical Procedures for Tubal Sterilization

 The Uchida technique is more complex than the other procedures.
 Nevertheless, the technique is associated with relatively few failures.

 The technique of fimbriectomy as described by Kroener employs the ligation of the distal ampulla of the tube with two permanent sutures and then division and removal of the infundibulum of the tube (Fig. 6).
 Ligation and hemostasis are accomplished simultaneously.
 The simplicity with which this excisional procedure is performed on the distal portion of the tube accounted for its early popularity, especially when the sterilization was being performed through a colpotomy incision.
-Presently, however, fimbriectomy does not appear to have many advocates due to the low frequency of vaginal approaches to tubal sterilization and the concern for a higher failure rate.
+While this method is generally used if a vaginal approach is attempted, the Kroener fimbriectomy should be not be used regardless of surgical approach due to high failure rates and more effective alternatives.

 The Aldridge procedure is of interest because the fallopian tube remains intact (Fig. 7).
 The fimbrial end of the fallopian tube is drawn into a pocket beneath the peritoneum of the broad ligament.
 The buried fimbrial end is then secured in place by several sutures of nonabsorbable suture material.
 This circle of sutures incorporates the serosal and muscular layers of the tube in the peritoneum of the broad ligament.
 Following the introduction of this procedure, numerous failures were reported and the procedure has not been popular in recent years.